 The terms of the committee members are intended to be staggered, with the first set of appointments for terms of 1, 2, or 3 years.
 Committee members may be appointed for subsequent 3-year terms.

-Jeffrey Bailet, MD, otolaryngologist and Executive Vice President, Health Care Quality and Affordability, Blue Shield of California; Robert Berenson, MD, Institute Fellow, Urban Institute; Elizabeth Mitchell, Senior Vice President of Healthcare and Community Health Transformation, Blue Shield of California; and Kavita Patel, MD, MSHS, doctor of internal medicine and Nonresident Senior Fellow, the Brookings Institution, are appointed for a 3-year term that expires in October, 2018.
+Angelo Sinopoli, MD, Chief Clinical Officer, Prisma Health; and Jennifer Wiler, MD, MBA, Executive Vice Chair and Professor, Department of Emergency Medicine, University of Colorado School of Medicine are appointed for a 3-year term that expires in October, 2021.
+Jeffrey Bailet, MD, otolaryngologist and Executive Vice President, Health Care Quality and Affordability, Blue Shield of California and Kavita Patel, MD, MSHS, doctor of internal medicine and Nonresident Senior Fellow, the Brookings Institution, were appointed for a 3-year term that expired in October, 2018.
+They have been reappointed for a 3-year term that expires in October, 2021.
 Rhonda M. Medows, MD, Executive Vice President of Population Health, Providence Health & Services; Harold D. Miller, President and CEO, Center for Healthcare Quality and Payment Reform; Len M. Nichols, PhD, Director, Center for Health Policy Research and Ethics, George Mason University; and Grace Terrell, MD, MMM, doctor of internal medicine and CEO, Envision Genomics, were appointed for a 2-year term that expired in October, 2017.
 They have been reappointed for a 3-year term that expires in October, 2020.
 Paul N. Casale, MD, MPH, interventional cardiologist and Executive Director, NewYork Quality Care; Tim Ferris, MD, MPH, primary care internal medicine physician and Chief Executive Officer of the Massachusetts General Physicians Organization, a multi-specialty medical group; and Bruce Steinwald, MBA, private consultant, were appointed for a 1-year term that expired October, 2016.
 They have been reappointed for a 3-year term that expires in October, 2019.

 Brief biographies of the appointees are provided below: